BurakCulha/interactive_computer_graphics/readMe.md

 - go to glfw downloads web page or github page.
 - download the source code of glfw.
 - go to glfw source code directory.
-- open that directory your terminal. and paste these commands:
+- open that directory in your terminal. and paste these commands:
     - mkdir build
     - cd build
     - cmake ..